 - An administrator to open the wireless scan page at the same time

-It does not require the administrator to connect to the malicious network, or even click on it.
-Visibility in the scan is sufficient.
-No authentication details of the attacked network are required.
-The attacker does not need any credentials for a device or wifi network.
+It did not require the administrator to connect to the malicious network, or even click on it.
+Visibility in the scan was sufficient.
+No authentication details of the attacked network were required.
+The attacker did not need any credentials for a device or wifi network.

-For further refinement, a cheap device left behind broadcasting malicious SSIDs would also work, waiting passively for an admin to open the scan page.
+For further refinement, a cheap device left behind broadcasting malicious SSIDs would also have worked, waiting passively for an admin to open the scan page.
 Directional antennas could increase the physical attack range, as the communication is one way.
-And intentionally disrupting the network may make it more likely for an admin to open the scan page, to see if perhaps someone else started using the same channel.
+And intentionally disrupting the network could have made it more likely for an admin to open the scan page, to see if perhaps someone else started using the same channel.

-The attack window exists only while the malicious SSIDs are in range.
-Once they disappear, the risk is gone: the attack requires an admin opening the page while they were active.
+The attack window existed only while the malicious SSIDs were in range.
+Once they disappeared, the risk was gone: the attack required an admin opening the page while they were active.

 CVSS:3.1/AV:L/AC:L/PR:N/UI:R/S:C/C:H/I:H/A:H, score 8.6.